 DIY Dash Cam Installation

-Many drivers choose DIY installation because it feels straightforward at first glance.
-Dash cams typically come with a power cable, adhesive mount and basic instructions.
+DIY installation is an option that may, on the surface, seem straightforward at first glance.
+Dash cams typically come with a power cable, adhesive or other mounting and general instructions.
 Here’s what DIY really involves…

 1. Positioning the Dash Cam Correctly

-You’ll need to mount the dash cam high on the windscreen and behind the rear-view mirror, making sure it has a clear and unobstructed view.
-Get this wrong and you may violate visibility laws or block safety sensors
+Mounting the dash cam high on the windscreen and behind the rear-view mirror, making sure it has a clear and unobstructed view.
+Get this wrong and you may violate visibility laws or block safety sensors.

 2. Routing the Power Cable